A convex optimization approach to the Lyapunov exponents: Existence of adapted metrics

-for vectors $a,b \in \fa^+$ implies $\|a - b\|_{\infty} \leq \ep$.
-Hence, Theorem \ref{thm_bochi} really implies that $\vec{\lambda}(f)$ can be approximated by vectors of the form $\vec{\SC}_{f,\mu}(g)$ with $g \in \MC_{\omega}$.
-However, the sequence of metrics employed in the proof is not very helpful for concrete computations, because it involves the derivatives of the iterates of $f$ just like the definition of the Lyapunov exponents. \end{remark}
+\begin{remark} It should also be noted that the sequence of metrics employed in the proof of Proposition \ref{prop_lmin_prop2} is not very helpful for concrete computations, because it involves the derivatives of the iterates of $f$ just like the definition of the Lyapunov exponents. \end{remark}